-There have been 11 shootings at schools in the first 23 days of this year.
+There have been 11 shootings at schools in the first 23 days of this year (Update: As of Oct.
+2018, there are 79 shootings this year and 272 mass shootings overall).
 President Trump has remained largely silent on these, especially when it comes to policy that might help alleviate the problem.
 ABC News Washington correspondent Peter Alexander attempted to ask Press Secretary Sarah Huckabee Sanders what Trump’s plans are to stop these tragedies from happening.

 What transpired is a train wreck that can only be brought to you directly from the excellent minds at Trump headquarters.

 Alexander Asked, “In October, after the Vegas shooting you said it was an unspeakable tragedy from that podium.
 What has the president done in the time since October to prevent these shootings from taking place?”

 Sanders proceeded to throw out the typical talking points the administration uses to answer these pesky questions.
 She gave a generic statement about the loss of life being unacceptable, no matter who it is.

 “Any shooting at any school across this country is something that should never happen.
 Uh, students fearing for their lives while they’re attempting to get an education is unacceptable,” said Sanders

 Then she immediately threw their favorite distractor of all time in there and tried to blame the crime wave on Obama’s administration.

 “We’ve had two years of increased violence prior to the president taking office.
 Uh, we’ve tried to crack down on crime throughout the country,” said Sanders.